Trump’s Cabinet tracker: Here’s who is among the White House appointments so far

 Todd Blanche, Deputy Attorney General

-Trump says he will nominate his own attorney, Todd Blanche, to the second-highest position in the Department of Justice.
+Trump says he will nominate his own criminal defense attorney, Todd Blanche, to the second-highest position in the Justice Department.

-Blanche defended Trump in courtrooms in New York, Florida, and Washington DC.
-The 50-year-old was the lead attorney in Trump’s hush money case, in which the now-president-elect was found guilty of 34 felony counts of falsifying business records.
+Blanche defended Trump in courtrooms in Florida, Washington DC and New York, where the 50-year-old was the lead attorney in Trump’s hush money trial, in which the former president was found guilty of 34 felony counts of falsifying business records.

-Blanche “will be a crucial leader in the Justice Department, fixing what has been a broken System of Justice for far too long,” Trump wrote in a statement.

-If the Senate confirmation process goes Trump’s way, Blanche could serve as number-two to Gaetz.
+If the Senate confirmation process goes Trump’s way, Blanche could likely oversee the day-to-day operations of the Justice Department, serving as Gaetz’s number two, if both are confirmed.

+Trump also nominated Emil Bove, another one of Trump’s criminal defense attorneys, as principal deputy attorney general.
+He could be acting deputy attorney general while Blanche is awaiting confirmation in the Senate.

+Sauer — the attorney who managed to convince the Supreme Court that Trump is partially immune from criminal prosecution — is Trump’s choice for solicitor general, the fourth-highest official in the Justice Department.

 Trump has tapped oil fracking CEO Chris Wright to serve as Secretary of Energy.